u-fischer/newpax/Readme.md

 ##  Structure

-- newpax.lua and newpax.sty are in the main folder.
+- `newpax.lua` and `newpax.sty` are in the main folder.

-- The doc folder contains the documentation
+- The doc folder contains the documentation.
 - testfiles contains tests for the l3build system.

-## Rules for contribuations
+## Rules for contributions

 Comments, feedback, examples are welcome.